 Linguistic diversity is increasingly threatened as more and more languages disappear.
 One language disappears on average every two weeks, taking with it an entire cultural and intellectual heritage.

-In 2012, UNESCO warned that the number of speakers of these indigenous languages is reducing daily, overwhelmed by the bulldozing influence of foreign languages, especially English and French.
+In 2012, UNESCO warned that the number of speakers of these indigenous languages is reducing daily.
+This is because Nigerians speak foreign languages more than their indigenous languages.

-Paraphrasing Olugboyega Adebanjo, lead translator at XML Language Services Limited, a language translation and preservation firm, Nigerians still speak in tongues, but no more in their mother tongues.
+According to Olugboyega Adebanjo, lead translator at XML Language Services Limited; Nigerians still speak in tongues, but no more in their mother tongues.

 Due to globalisation and its aftereffects, many Yoruba adults and young ones detest their own language as if it is their common enemy, or a dreadful affliction that burdens them.